Kevinpgalligan/KevingalWebsite/pages/blog/beatles-and-you.md

 Songs with "you" in the first line actually have a 9% higher median success score than those without (302 vs 276).
 It seems that there are a number of lower-scoring "you" songs that don't have "you" in the first line, which drag down the median of whichever category they're in.

 ### Conclusions
 We have seen that the second person perspective was overwhelmingly common in 60s song lyrics.
 More than Lennon-McCartney secret sauce, it was standard songwriting practice.
-Furthermore, our overanalysis hasn't shown use of "you" to have a correlation with chart success.
+Furthermore, our overanalysis hasn't shown the use of "you" to have a correlation with chart success.
 Considering that it was used in almost 90% of chart songs, however, there has to be something of secret sauce about it.
 Chart-hitting 60s songwriters must have known what they were doing, right?

 ...*right?*